-- Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities; - · Level 2: Quoted prices in markets that are not active, or inputs which are observable, either directly or indirectly, for substantially the full term of the asset or liability; or - · Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and are unobservable.
+- Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities; - Level 2: Quoted prices in markets that are not active, or inputs which are observable, either directly or indirectly, for substantially the full term of the asset or liability; or - Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and are unobservable.

-The Company's financial instruments include cash and cash equivalents, restricted cash on deposit, accounts receivable, accounts payable, line of credit, related party payable, and certain accrued liabilities.
-The carrying amounts of these assets and liabilities approximate fair value due to the short maturity of these instruments (Level 1 instruments), except for the line of credit and the related party payable.
-The carrying amount of the line of credit and related party payable approximates fair value due to the interest rate and terms approximating those available to the Company for similar obligations (Level 2 instruments).
+The Company's financial instruments include cash and cash equivalents, restricted cash on deposit, accounts receivable, accounts payable, line of credit, and certain accrued liabilities.
+The carrying amounts of these assets and liabilities approximate fair value due to the short maturity of these instruments (Level 1 instruments), except for the line of credit.
+The carrying amount of the line of credit approximates fair value due to the interest rate and terms approximating those available to the Company for similar obligations (Level 2 instruments).